Max's Group: History

 To aid its domestic and international operations, the Max's Group began to acquire Singaporean management firm Global Mac Services in 2015.

 The group in May 2018 announced its plan for a further shift to the franchising model within the next five years in a bid to boost the company's growth.
 At that time 69 of the Max's Group shares are owned by the company while the rest are largely owned by its franchise stores.

+In November 2024, the Group's third-quarter net income dropped to 68.3%.
+In a strategic management of its store network it decided on closures from 657 to 626 branches during the 3 quarters of the year.